 And with increasing attempt to classify or view some digital assets as securities by the regulator, there has been various crackdowns on ICOs and domestic cryptocurrency companies, prosecutions and penalties for issues such as failure to register with SEC and some companies have expressed discomfort with the way some issues are handled.

 SEC has clearly indicated that not all crypto assets suit the definition as securities.
-For instance, its investigation on Ethereum ICO concluded that the cryptocurrency was not a security token.
-However, except for Ethereum and Bitcoin, all other ICOs are treated by SEC as securities.
+For instance, its investigation of Ethereum’s ICO concluded that the cryptocurrency was not a security token.
+However, except for Ethereum and Bitcoin, all other ICOs have been treated by as securities by the SEC.

 According to the leaders who gathered at the meeting, more clarity was needed.
 They said that while SEC was using an old regulation to determine whether cryptocurrencies were securities or not, this was a wrong approach.
 Uncertainty still remained about the definition and also did not offer a good guideline on how startups should approach compliance.